 This elevation chart will provide a close representation of the FL50s course with an elevation gain of approximately 1,300 feet per loop.

 All three races will use the same loop course, starting and finishing at The Potomac Group Campsite.
 As noted above, the course is a 16.5-mile loop covering single-track trail (85%), grassy pastures (5%) complete with grazing cows and cow pies, and dirt and paved roads (10%).
 25K runners complete a single loop, 50K runners run two loops, and 50-milers complete three loops plus a half-mile “baby loop” to give them a nice round 50 for the day.
 Runners will encounter six aid stations on the course including the finish area.
 (There are five individual aid stations, but runners will hit the South Beach aid station twice making it six.)

-Due a trail closure and a bridge being washed out on the Backbone Trail and, the course will be slightly different for the 2019 race.
+Due a trail closure and a bridge getting washed out on the Backbone Trail, the course in 2020 will include the same reroute as it did in 2019.
 The reroute is from approximately mile 12.5 to 16.0 (from the start of the loop), but it doesn’t change the elevation profile much.
 As a result, the leg from The Library to the Outback will be longer, and The Outback to The Living Room will be shorter.
 Each race distance remains the same.
 Just follow the arrows and flags and you’ll be fine.

 1 – The Morgue — 3 miles from the start